 These policies guide our collective efforts to ensure equity and access to all educational and employment programs UNC Asheville provides.

-- Sexual Misconduct and Interpersonal Violence Policy (Students, pre-August 14, 2020)
+- Sexual Misconduct and Interpersonal Violence Policy (Students, Incidents prior to August 14, 2020)

 - Student Handbook and Code of Conduct

 - Sexual Harassment Policy (#3157)

 - Programs and Activities Involving Minors on Campus Policy (#5204)

 UNC Asheville recognizes the importance of assisting members of our community who are impacted by sexual assault in regaining a sense of their personal dignity and control of their lives, and by providing guidance relative to future decisions.
 Sexual offenses, and concern about potential offenses, obstruct the working and learning conditions which are valued and desired aspects of a university environment.
 The psychological damage created by a sexual assault continues long after the physical trauma has ended.
 No form of sexual offense will be tolerated or condoned at UNC Asheville.

 It should be noted that excessive use of alcohol and other drugs often precedes many incidents involving a sexual assault.
 Use of these substances may interfere with one’s capacity to either consent to or refuse sexual activity.
 Use of these substances may also interfere with an individual’s judgment regarding sexual aggression.
 The use of alcohol or other drugs, however, does not diminish personal responsibility for behavior that is socially unacceptable or aggressive.
 It is for this purpose that several UNC Asheville departments have collaboratively developed policies and procedures for responding to the needs of students who are victims of a sexual assault.

 The following departments are responsible for responding to individuals who have been affected by sexual assault and other forms of sexual misconduct, and for providing the necessary assistance:

 - Dean of Students Office

 - Office of Residential Education and Housing Operations